dmccloskey/smartPeakPy/README.rst

 fast and intelligent processing of GC and LC MS data, and HPLC data.
 Supported workflows include the following:

 1. metabolomic- and proteomic-based absolute quantitation by SIM, MRM, DDA, DIA, or full scan.
-2. targetted isotopomer extraction for fluxomics by SIM, MRM, DDA, DIA, or full scan.
+2. targeted isotopomer extraction for fluxomics by SIM, MRM, DDA, DIA, or full scan.

 * Free software: MIT License